RamanSharma100/react-voicey/README.md

 An object containing the commands you want to use.

-_default_: `{ navigation: [], scrolling: ['scroll by', 'scroll to', 'move by', 'scroll by',"scroll down", "move down", "scroll up", "move up"] }` when enableNavigationCommands and enableScrollingCommands are `true` accordingly.
+_default_: `{ navigation: ["navigate to", "go to"], scrolling: ['scroll by', 'scroll to', 'move by', 'scroll by',"scroll down", "move down", "scroll up", "move up"] }` when enableNavigationCommands and enableScrollingCommands are `true` accordingly.

 **enableNavigationControls**:
 `boolean` **_optional_**